amnasheraz916-png/faers-pharmacovigilance-signal-detection/README.md

 ## Dashboard Preview

-Upload your dashboard screenshot in the `images` folder and replace the line below:
+Upload your dashboard screenshot in the `dashboard` folder and replace the line below:

 ```markdown
 ![Dashboard Preview](images/tableau_dashboard.png)